-The Career Development Center (CDC) provides assistance to students, postdoctoral scholars, and alumni in the areas of career and life planning and employment.
-Personal assistance is available in career choice, résumé preparation, interviewing, graduate school application, and job search strategies.
-Career and vocational interest tests can also be taken.
+The Career Development Center (CDC) provides assistance to students in the areas of career planning and employment.
+Assistance is available in areas such as career choice, résumé preparation, interviewing, graduate school application, and job search strategies.
+Career and vocational interest tests can also be taken on the recommendation of one of the career counseling staff members.